Azure/kaito/docs/inference/README.md

     name: "falcon-7b"
 ```

-If a user runs Kaito in an on-premise Kubernetes cluster where GPU SKUs are unavailable, the GPU nodes can be prepared in advance.
-The user should ensure the corresponding vendor specific GPU plugin is installed successfully in every prepared node, i.e., the node status should report a non-zero allocatable GPU resource count.
-For example,
+If a user runs Kaito in an on-premise Kubernetes cluster where GPU SKUs are unavailable, the GPU nodes can be pre-configured.
+The user should ensure that the corresponding vendor-specific GPU plugin is installed successfully in every prepared node, i.e. the node status should report a non-zero GPU resource in the allocatable field.
+For example:

 ```
 $ kubectl get node $NODE_NAME -o json | jq .status.allocatable